 At Grant Regional, we're looking forward to helping our patients get back to better health.
 We're committed to safely welcoming back patients for care and surgeries that were postponed due to Covid-19.
 We're taking extra precautions to keep you safe.
 It's our Safe Care Promise.
 And you'll find that promise true at all of our locations.
 Below outlines our commitment to you.
 Please don't delay important healthcare.
 Our hospital and clinics are safe, clean and ready to care for you.
 You'll notice changes in the way we provide care by placing an added focus on safety measures.

-For the safety of our patients and staff, we require everyone in our hospital and clinics to wear a face mask for the entire duration of the visit.
+For the safety of our patients and staff, we require patients and visitors are required to wear a mask inside Grant Regional Health Center if they: Have cold-like, respiratory symptoms, have known exposure to someone who has tested positive for COVID, or have recently tested positive for COVID.
 Cloth masks are acceptable, and we will provide masks if you do not have your own.

 All patients and visitors are screened for symptoms, upon entrance to our hospital and clinic.

 You'll notice that we keep social distancing in mind.
 We try to minimize the number of people in an area, and chairs in waiting areas are spaced to allow for social distancing.
 Grant Regional has many safeguards in place to keep patients safe and protect from exposure to COVID.

 Our staff and medical providers are committed to providing a safe and secure environment, and great care is taken to prevent the potential spread of infection.
 We are taking extra precautions to protect our patients and each other when caring for patients.
 We have continued to increase our infection control standards in all departments.
 This includes increased sanitization of commonly touched surfaces, door handles and countertops.

 Due to the ongoing pandemic, our hospital and clinics have implemented some visitor restrictions.
 Click on the Visitor Restrictions tab below to learn more.

 Video health visits